GilsonGangadhar/SmartERP-Front-End-Task/README.md

  Redux - To create Redux store.
-To share common data to all components connected to it, React-Redux - To Connect redux store with React components, React-Quill - Package to use text editor.
+To share common data to all components connected to it, React-Redux - To Connect redux store with React components, React-Quill - Package to use text editor. and html-react-parser - package used for parsing html data (of text-editor) to string